Undergraduate Catalog 2008-09

 A community of scholars dedicated to the intrinsic value of learning, the Thomas Harriot College of Arts and Sciences is the liberal arts college of East Carolina University.
 The college is a federation of departments in the traditional academic disciplines: the humanities; the natural sciences and mathematics; and the social sciences, including creative and professional programs, academic centers and institutes, and interdisciplinary programs allied to the liberal arts.
 College faculty are committed to excellence in teaching and advising, in research or creative productivity, and in professional service.

-The college provides major and minor studies in the liberal arts and sciences
+The college provides major and minor studies in the liberal arts

 at the undergraduate level and major studies at the master’s and doctoral levels.
 In addition, as the university’s cornerstone academic program, Harriot College provides the liberal arts foundations curriculum for all students.
-College courses introduce students to traditions of learning and inquiry, present information essential for performing societal and professional roles, and challenge students
+College courses introduce students to traditions of learning and inquiry, present information essential for performing societal and professional roles, and challenge

 to examine the values which guide the organization and application of human knowledge.
 All courses are designed to develop students’ thinking, writing, research, and mathematical skills and their lifelong commitment to continuing education.